What is a Community Garden?

 The Richmond Community Gardens are valuable green spaces within the community and provide healthy food for garden members, provide space for social interactions, and create recreational activities for community members of all ages, abilities, and backgrounds.
 All of the Richmond Community Gardens use organic growing methods reducing impacts on the local ecosystem.

 We manage all of the City of Richmond’s community gardens.
 Our primary work is to:

 - oversee plot rentals

 - organize tool purchases and mulch deliveries

-- act as liaison between gardeners and the City
+- act as a liaison between gardeners and the City

 - collect feedback from gardeners and the broader community to carry out projects and programs in the gardens

 The community garden plot fees pay for a portion of the costs of running the community garden program.
-The majority of the fees go to paying wages of the staff members who manage the program.
-Fees also purchase liability insurance on behalf of all gardeners using the public gardens, and purchase common supplies such as tools and hoses.
-As a non-profit society, we continually to seek additional funds to enhance the program for special projects, such as adding new plots, or supporting our community groups.
+The majority of the fees go to paying the wages of the staff members who manage the program.
+Fees also purchase liability insurance on behalf of all gardeners using the public gardens and purchase common supplies such as tools and hoses.
+As a non-profit society, we continually seek additional funds to enhance the program for special projects, such as adding new plots or supporting our community groups.